Compare changes in local development Beta

 Compare changes in development works by comparing two materialized models in your warehouse.
 Specifically, it compares the model built in your dev schema (determined by your active profile) against the model referenced in your manifest.json (for example, your last production state).
 Both sides of the comparison are always warehouse tables; it does not compare SQL file contents.

-- If you're using dbt platform's deferral (recommended): You need at least one successful job run in the environment you are deferring to (usually staging or production).
-This allows Fusion to auto-download the deferred manifest and use that as your baseline state to compare against.
+- dbt platform deferral (recommended): Requires a dbt platform account and at least one successful job run in the environment you're deferring to (usually staging or production).
+Fusion auto-downloads the deferred manifest and uses it as your baseline state.

 Use compare changes